On the road of Saint Faustina’s life

 ‘Divine Mercy Newsletter’, no. 70 (2009), pp10-11.

 On 29th July, 1937, Sister Faustina arrived at Rabka.
 She stayed in this house of the Congregation until 10th August, 1937, which means: for less than a fortnight only.
-The microclimate of Rabka, which has been beneficial to so many people, did not agree with Sister Faustina. ’I feel so unwell here, however, that I am obliged to stay in bed' – she noted down in her 'Diary' (Diary 1201).
-There is one interesting episode connected with her stay in the health resort – she wrote about it in her 'Diary': ’Saint Joseph urged me to have a constant devotion to him.
-He himself told me to recite three prayers [the Our Father, Hail Mary and Glory be] and the „Memorare” once every day.
-He looked at me with great kindness and gave me to know how much he is supporting this work [of mercy].
-He has promised to me this special help and protection.
-I recite the requested prayers every day and feel his special protection' (Diary 1203).
+The microclimate of Rabka, which has been beneficial to so many people, did not agree with Sister Faustina.
+‘I feel so unwell here, however, that I am obliged to stay in bed’ – she noted down in her ‘Diary’ (Diary 1201).
+There is one interesting episode connected with her stay in the health resort – she wrote about it in her ‘Diary’: “St. Joseph has told me he wants me to have a constant devotion to him.
+He told me I was to say three Our Fathers and one Memorare to him every day.
+He looked at me with great kindness and let me know that he was very much in favour of this work, and promised me his special care and support.
+I say the prayers he asked for every day, and I can feel his special protection” (Diary 1203).
 A plaque at the entrance to the convent commemorates Sister Faustina’s sojourn in Rabka and today, still there is also the room in which she stayed.

 Rabka is a famous health resort.
 Its brine springs were known as early as in the 13th century, when Rabka was situated in the lands of Cistercians and the brines were probably used for the needs of the monastery.
 Some research done in 1858 showed that they are one of the strongest iodine-bromide brines in Europe.
 Therefore, as early as in 1864 the first Curative-Bathing Institute and, eight years later, the Institute for the Treatment of Children were opened.
 The specific microclimate and curative waters made Rabka develop rapidly, especially as a health resort where respiratory and circulatory systems conditions as well as tuberculosis were treated.